CodeBytes: 20 minute, mini-lessons for all ages

 Lessons are created and led by our very own Code.org staff, many of whom were teachers themselves previously!
-This means you don’t need any additional resources or lesson plans in order to organize a fun and educational Hour of Code event to your class even when they are participating from home.
-All you and your students have to do is tune-in!
+This means you don’t need any additional resources or lesson plans in order to organize a fun and educational Hour of Code event to your class.

 Everyone’s invited to a digital dance off as we code characters to do your favorite dance moves in Dance Party!